-If scalability can be introduced into the solution architecture, it should ideally be focused only on the portion of the application that is experiencing the increased demand when it is needed, resulting in the best utilization of resources.
+If scalability can be introduced into the solution architecture, it should ideally focus only on the portion of the application experiencing the increased demand when it’s needed.
+This optimizes the utilization of resources.
 This is the core principle behind a services-based architecture working in containers on Kubernetes.

-Within the analytics domain specifically, many BI solutions are designed as monolithic applications that run primarily as single “nodes” since they are not architected with multiple services (micro or otherwise).
+Within the analytics domain specifically, many business intelligence solutions are designed as monolithic applications that run primarily as single “nodes” since they are not architected with multiple services (micro or otherwise).
 This design, as described above, heavily negates the benefits of containerization and Kubernetes.
 Often, the container options for these technologies involve running node “clones”—which only provide a small degree of elastic scaling at best.

 Pyramid is designed with a multi-tier services architecture that can be scaled up or out.
-The services properly fit into containers that can be individually scaled horizontally and vertically to meet the growing (and shrinking) demands of an analytics deployment in a Kubernetes deployment across one or more machines, or “nodes”.
+The services properly fit into containers that allow for individualized vertical and horizontal scaling to meet the growing and shrinking demands of an analytics deployment within a Kubernetes deployment across one or more machines, or “nodes”.

 Pyramid’s Kubernetes solution works with Docker containers and can be deployed into any standard Kubernetes cloud hosting service—including AWS, Azure, Google (GCP), and RedHat OpenShift.
 Further, there are specific capabilities built into Pyramid to harness the true power of Kubernetes.
-This primarily includes specialized functions to drive the Kubernetes management for the upscaling and downscaling of resources, ensuring optimal utilization of resources.
+This primarily includes specialized functions to drive the Kubernetes management for the auto-scaling, upscaling, and downscaling of resources, ensuring optimal utilization of resources.

 Charne started the Kubernetes deployment by using Pyramid’s online configuration tool to design the cluster’s initial footprint.
 The tool is a form that calculates the best scenarios for memory and CPU allocation for each “pod” (which is the virtual service that hosts each container) based on the configuration of the Kubernetes cluster in AWS.
+The configuration tool generates the specification as a “YAML” file, which is the standard file structure for Kubernetes.
 This included settings and instructions for how to scale up each service in the cluster.
-The configuration tool generates the specification as a “YAML” file, which is the standard file structure for Kubernetes.